KrauseFx/walkwithfriends/README.md

 ## The solution

-A Telegam bot that manages the communication and revokes messages as soon as you're unavailable again.
+A Telegram bot that manages the communication and revokes messages as soon as you're unavailable again.

 <h3 style="text-align: center; font-size: 35px; border: none">
   <a href="https://t.me/WalkWithFriendsBot" target="_blank" style="text-decoration: none;">